labgrid-project/labgrid/doc/configuration.rst

 TasmotaPowerDriver
 ~~~~~~~~~~~~~~~~~~
-A TasmotaPowerDriver contols a `TasmotaPowerPort`, allowing the outlet to be
+A TasmotaPowerDriver controls a `TasmotaPowerPort`, allowing the outlet to be
 switched on and off.

 Binds to: